Metropolitan Plumbing vehicle

 Dual Sensor Detectors

-Dual sensor smoke detectors combine both the ionisation and photoelectric methods of smoke detection.
-This means you’ll get both the benefits and negative features of both types.
+Dual-sensor smoke detectors combine the ionisation and photoelectric methods of smoke detection.
+Essentially you get the best of both worlds.

 Heat Detectors